 It is my honor to have the gift to heal people and I am thankful for that every day.
-The most valuable and priceless thing we have in our life is our emotional and physical health.
+The most valuable and priceless thing we have in our lives is our emotional and physical health.
 If out of balance for different reasons all other things will lose their value.

 I truly believe if you practice medicine you should always grow and master professional skills.
 As time progresses, we discover something new.
 Acquiring my master’s degree in acupuncture was only my first step in this wonderful field.
-In December 2018 I finished my second doctorate degree at Bastyr University as a DAOM (Doctor of Acupuncture and Oriental Medicine) with concentration on advanced pain management.
-This program took place with an internship at Harborview hospital (a level one trauma center) within the Pain Medicine and Anesthesiology department.
+In December 2018 I finished my second doctorate degree at Bastyr University as a DAOM (Doctor of Acupuncture and Oriental Medicine) with a concentration on advanced pain management.
+This program took place with an internship at Harborview Hospital (a level one trauma center) within the Pain Medicine and Anesthesiology department.
 I have completed over 500 clinical hours in hospital settings.
-I gained incredible experience working at trauma one hospital managing difficult and complicated cases.
+I gained incredible experience working at a trauma hospital managing difficult and complicated cases.

 They are the main reason for me to continue to grow, investigate new approaches for treatments, incorporate new modalities, conduct research, and help others with the best I have to offer.
 I remember the people I treat.
-If I meet someone a few years after treatment, I still remember their names and the main reason they came to me.
+If I meet someone a few years after treatment, I still remember their name and the main reason they came to me.
 My bedside manner consists of respect and acceptance as well as the ability to listen, create a safe environment, and refer to other practitioners as the need arises.